codeandkey/neocortex/README.md

 Execute `make` in the project root to build in release mode.<br>
 Execute `make debug` to build in debug mode, and `make test` to build the test suite.<br>

-*(Note: test suite builds require GoogleTest to be installed in the gcc include and lib paths.)*
+> NOTE: Building the test suite requires GoogleTest to be available on the host.

 **Windows**<br>
 Open `neocortex.vcxproj` in Visual Studio 2015 or newer.
 Build the solution in either Debug or Release mode.